-Class 4 and Class 2 NI contributions are due at the same time as income tax payments and are both collected through self-assessment - twice a year, by 31 January and 31 July.
+Your NICs are due at the same time as income tax payments and are collected through self assessment - twice a year, by 31 January and 31 July.

-You do not have to make Class 4 or Class 2 NICs if you are under 16 or have reached state pension age.
+You do not have to make NIC payments if you are under 16 or have reached state pension age.

-If you have more than one business, special rules can apply to the calculation of Class 4 NI contributions in some circumstances - for example, if one of your businesses makes a loss.
+If you have more than one business, special rules can apply to the calculation of Class 4 NICs in some circumstances - for example, if one of your businesses makes a loss.

-Class 2 NI contributions are charged at a flat weekly rate of £2.95 (£2.85 a week, 2017/18) and affect your entitlement to some benefits, such as the state pension.
+Class 2 NICs are charged at a flat weekly rate of £3.45 and affect your entitlement to some benefits, such as the state pension.

 The small profits threshold applies if your earnings are below £6,725 for 2023/24.
 Where this is the case, no Class 2 NICs are payable and an exemption is no longer required.